groverlab/modrilla/README.md

 # modrilla
-Java software for drilling holes in glass wafers on a CNC mill
+Java software for drilling holes in glass wafers on a CNC mill or Roland Modela

 If you're just looking for the Modrilla software, go to [http://web.mit.edu/wgrover/www/modrilla.html http://web.mit.edu/wgrover/www/modrilla.html].
 For instructions on how to use Modrilla and a Modela mill to drill holes in glass, read on...